Reading an EPW file starts with function read_epw(), which parses an EPW

 described above.

 date time in specified data period.
-If NULL
+If NULL, the values in

 data period that compliance with the start day of week value